mertersoyy/Spark-Streaming-Data-Analyst/Mid_Proje/readme.md

 **Docker**

-We need to start Docker on this PC with SSH language.
+We need to start Docker on this PC with SSH.
 We will run Kafka and Nifi with our containers via Docker.

 sudo apt update
 sudo apt upgrade